Part 528 - Bonds and Insurance

 (4) The individuals’ names and current or last known home and or business addresses, including zip codes.

 (5) A statement of GSA’s history with such individuals, if any.

 (6) A statement concerning any known active or potential criminal investigations or court proceedings.

 (c) In accordance with GSA Order ADM 5000.4 Office of General Counsel Legal Review, legal review shall be obtained for the proposed exclusion.

 528.204 Alternatives in lieu of corporate or individual sureties.

-Security deposited instead of corporate or individual sureties on bonds must be safeguarded immediately after they are received, as provided in procedures issued by the Office of the Chief Financial Officer (see GSA Order, Accounts Receivable Policy Handbook (CFO P 4253.1)).
+Security deposited instead of corporate or individual sureties on bonds must be safeguarded immediately after they are received, as provided in procedures issued by the Office of the Chief Financial Officer (see GSA Order CFO 4253.1, Accounts Receivable and Debt Collection Policy Manual.
 United States bonds or notes received in the District of Columbia must be deposited with the Treasurer of the United States, as provided in FAR 28.204-1.

 Subpart 528.3 - Insurance

 Insurance requirements must be adequate, just, and reasonable.
 They should be predicated on potential loss or damage, not necessarily on the value of the contract.